jromnes/Nu-Holdings-Case-Study/README.md

 * __How is the company funded?
 How much funding have they received?__

     Nubank received a total of $4.2B since the founding of the company.
 Nubank has participated in 15 rounds of funding, the most recent being from a Post-IPO Debt round on January 17,2023.
 Initially, it was difficult for the founders of Nubank to find investors due to the Brazilian start-up scene, which was extremely concentrated by large and traditional companies, and specifically hostile towards fintech start ups.
 This left the initial funding of Nubank in the hands of the co-founders.

-One of Nubanks founders, David Vélez, utilized his past employment experiences and his network to seek funding through international venture capitals.
+    Insight on Nubank's first round of funding: One of Nubank's founders, David Vélez, utilized his past employment experiences and his network to seek funding through international venture capitals.
 Nubank received an investment of $2 million, classified as a *seed investment*, from Sequoia Capital and Kaszek Ventures on July 5th, 2013.
 This initial investment was vital for the growth of Nubank, not only financially, but it also helped build trust and brand awareness.
 This intitial investment was the starting point of contact between Nubank and Mastercard, which is still the credit card brand used by Nubank for all transactions.

-On September 25th, 2014, Nubank received an *Series A* investment of $14.3 million, once again funded by Sequoia Capital and Kaszek Ventures, and angel investors.
-This funding was mainly needed to allow the public release of their mobile app.
-After the quick growth of the company, following the *Series A* funding, a new round of funding began for Nubank.
-Nubank received  a new round of investments, classified as *Series B* invesments, of $30 million on July 2, 2015 made by Tiger Global Management, Sequoia Capital, Kaszek Ventures and QED Investors.
-The funding transaction types that Nubank has participated in include, but is not limited to: Post-IPO Debt, Post-IPO equity, Series G, Series F, Secondary Market, Series E, Debt Financing, and Series D. Nubank has been funded by 35 investors including International Finance Corportion, Morgan Stanely, Berkshire Hathaway, Sequoia Captital, FJ Labs, Tiger Global Management, Founders Fund, and Goldman Sachs.
+    The types of funding transactions that Nubank has participated in include, but is not limited to: Post-IPO Debt, Post-IPO equity, Series G, Series F, Secondary Market, Series E, Debt Financing, & Series D transactions.

+    Nubank has been funded by 35 investors including International Finance Corportion, Morgan Stanely, Berkshire Hathaway, Sequoia Captital, FJ Labs, Tiger Global Management, Founders Fund, and Goldman Sachs.

 ## Business Activities